-These procedures have been approved on 15 May 2008 by ITU-T Study Group 2
+These procedures have been approved on 8 November 2007 by ITU-T Study Group 2 and were updated on 28 February 2019 by ITU-T Study Group 2

 Member States will have the right to choose whether to participate in the common designated ENUM domain, or not to participate in it, at their discretion.

 Consistency with the above statement is achieved by RIPE-NCC’s referring any requests for delegations of domain names corresponding to E.164 country codes to the Telecommunications Standardization Bureau (TSB) for approval.

 It is important that the TSB process any such requests in a transparent and consistent way, and therefore these procedures have been created.
 In the long-term, it is envisaged that the TSB processes and procedures will be specified in a future Recommendation(s).

 The purpose of this document is to set out the interim procedures that will be used by the TSB, should the TSB receive a request from RIPE-NCC before final approval of the future Recommendation(s).
 The procedures to be described in the finally approved version of the future Recommendation(s) will supersede these interim procedures.
 These procedures shall not prejudice the future Recommendation(s).